Marirow/Strawberi-CSS/README.md

 - Strawberi cannot.

 Use whichever one works better for you.

-### Q: Will there be a Garden Module?
-A: No, due to CSS limitations.
-For a practical solution, see [Neonyan's Easy Garden Watering](https://pfq.link/~V9yD).

 ### Q: Are you worried about releasing this during the PFQ Recode?
 A: Not really.
 If the HTML changes, Strawberi will be updated accordingly.